Agricultural Finance: Classification and Sources – NABARD Agriculture Notes

 » Cooperative Credit Societies -: It includes Primary Agricultural Credit Societies (PACs), District Central Cooperative Banks (DCCBs), State Co-operative Banks (SCBs) for Short term credit, and for Long term credit we have Primary Co-operative Agriculture and Rural Development Banks (PCARDBs) and State Co-operative Agriculture and Rural Development Banks (SCARDBs).

-» Commercial Banks – They play a major role under governments’ lead bank scheme in which rural districts have been assigned to various major banks who have to co-ordinate with the local RRBs and cooperative banks for the Agricultural and rural development of the district.
+» Commercial Banks – They play a major role under governments’ lead bank scheme in which rural districts have been assigned to various major banks who have to coordinate with the local RRBs and cooperative banks for the Agricultural and rural development of the district.

 » Regional Rural Banks (RRBs) -: They work in coordination with commercial banks to meet credit needs for Agriculture.

-» Microfinancing – This includes Local Self Help Groups (SHGs), Non-Governmental Organisations (NGOs) that provide small loans without collateral.
+» Microfinancing – This includes Local Self Help Groups (SHGs), and Non-Governmental Organisations (NGOs) that provide small loans without collateral.

-2. Non-Institutional Sources of Agricultural Finance
+2. Non Institutional Sources of Agricultural Finance

 » Relatives